digiltd/oh-rtd-test/CalDAV.md

 This binding can be used to connect through the CalDAV Interface to calendars.

-First of all you need to add the org.openhab.io.caldav-version.jar into the addons folder.
+First of all you need to add the org.openhab.io.caldav-version.jar to the addons folder.

 openhab.cfg
 `caldavio:<calendar-id>:url=`